Banner Alt Text

 Have breakfast around the corner from 21C at Stitch Cafe.
 This adorable restaurant is attached to a plant shop and has a large breakfast menu including bagels, breakfast tacos and Hand Tarts.

-Breakfast burritos are one of my favorite things and this one did not disappoint; stuffed with sweet potatoes, spinach and black beans with a side of breakfast potatoes.
+Breakfast burritos are one of my favorite things and this one was delicious; stuffed with sweet potatoes, spinach and black beans with a side of breakfast potatoes.
 The decoration was beautiful and the service was fantastic.

 Immerse yourself at Factory Obscura